HDaghash/AngularBlog/README.md

-# "AngularBlogg" Angularjs Blogging CMS
+# "AngularBlog" Angularjs Blogging CMS

-"AngularBlogg" very very simple bloging CMS made using Angularjs + Nodejs + Mysql , I create this cms in 8 hours so this version full of bugs
+"AngularBlog" very very simple bloging CMS made using Angularjs + Nodejs + Mysql , I create this cms in 8 hours so this version full of bugs

 ## Usage